connectrpc/connectrpc.com/src/content/docs/docs/node/timeouts.md

 };
 ```

-In addition to server-side support for timeouts, there is also a related option on `ConnectRouter`
+In addition to server-side support for timeouts, there is also a related option on `ConnectRouter` to constrain timeout values: `maxTimeoutMs`.
+If a client requests a timeout that is greater than `maxTimeoutMs`, the server responds with the error code `invalid_argument`.
-that helps constraining timeout values: `maxTimeoutMs`.
-For an explanation of this option,
-see the docs on [Server Plugins](server-plugins#common-options)

 Also note that while this page discusses timeouts in the context of a server, Connect-ES clients
 honor timeout values and will raise a `ConnectError` with code `DeadlineExceeded`.
 Even if a connection